AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2022-04-29-viewcontroller.md

 > to decide on the actual presentation flow
 > (i.e. what ViewControllers are going to be presented when).

-The is one minor thing missing.
+There is one minor thing missing.
 The "Root ViewController" needs to be setup.
 That is the sole place where we still use a [`@StateObject`](https://developer.apple.com/documentation/swiftui/stateobject):
 ```swift